PhD Social Anthropology with Visual Media / Careers

 We have established programmes with a small number of institutions around the world, offering you the opportunity to visit another institution, access research resources and experience another academic culture as well as build professional networks.
 Successful applicants will receive some funding towards travel expenses, accommodation, subsistence, education materials and/or other education-related costs.

-For more information, see training and development .
+Learn more about Research training and professional development .